 Persons fitted with pace-makers, hearing aids and similar equipment must consult their doctor before going near a machine in operation.
 The equipment's installation environment must comply to the protection level of the frame i.e. IP 21 S (IEC 60529 publication).
 The system is capable of working in environments where working conditions are particularly hard.

 This system is cooled by means of the forced circulation of air, and must therefore be placed in such a way that the air may be easily sucked in and expelled through the apertures made in the frame.

 The equipment must be assembled as follows:

+- Mount on the trolley.

+- Fix the welding unit to the trolley.

-- Connect the welding machine to the utility line. - Connect up the welding cables.
+- Connect the welding machine to the utility line.

+• Connect up the welding cables.